7 Most Inspiring Minimum Viable Product (MVP) Examples

 It’s probably best not to build your entire business model around being the next Facebook, but you can learn a thing or two from this MVP example that by all accounts was a single-market MVP at its roots.

 When Uber launched with its MVP product in 2010, it was focused on one single market: San Francisco.
 That’s a far cry from the other 80 countries that have Uber today.
-Uber took this approach with their MVP to help validate the product’s viability in a small market, who by all accounts, is more tech savvy and open to new tech that many other parts of the country.
+Uber took this approach with their MVP to help validate the product’s viability in a small market, who by all accounts, is more tech-savvy and open to new tech than many other parts of the country.

 Internal-first MVP